s54a/projectinit/Readme.md

 So every time you will do that you will have to remove files edit content of the files.

-So I thought it is a hassel so lets just do it once and I wil copy & paste it every time whenever I start a new project.
+So I thought it is a hassle so lets just do it once and I wil copy & paste it every time whenever I start a new project.

 Then I thought I can create a cli which does that for me & I started building this package.